“Thank you for Your Patience” To Use or Not to Use

 5. "Your continued cooperation and understanding means a lot to us."

-Each of these phrases brings a new flavor to the message of gratitude and understanding, ensuring clients feel acknowledged and appreciated for their patience.
+Each of these phrases brings a new flavor to the message of gratitude and understanding, ensuring clients feel acknowledged and appreciated.

 Reasons to Use “Thank You for Your Patience”

 Generally, the use of this phrase indicates that the customer has been waiting.
-Of course, we want to leave waiting to doctor’s offices and bus stations.
-Contact centers must work to lessen customer wait times and raise First Contact Resolution (FCR) rates.
+Contact centers must work to lessen customer wait times and raise First Contact Resolution rates.
 But sometimes waiting is inevitable.
-And it might make customers impatient and unhappy.
-But how the customer support agent frames the situation matters.
+How the support agent frames the situation matters.

 “People who connect through positive experiences not only inspire happiness in others.
 They cultivate more of it themselves as they create a strong feedback loop.”
 (Michelle Gielan)